terminusdb/terminusdb-store/docs/ROADMAP.md

 * Garbage collection

-    We currently are not doing automatic cleanup of layers.
-We would like this operation to be initiated with a parallel garbage collection process.
+    We need to do cleanup of layers when they are no longer referenced.

-    Mor on this issue can be found [here](./GARBAGE.md)
+    More on this issue can be found at [here](./docs/GARBAGE.md).

+* Encrypted Layers

+    Many operations do not require access to the underlying content.
+This means we could use a public-key crypto-system to allow layer storage and transport without revealing layer content.